T-3B/rhefo/README.md

 In the "Behaviour" column, texts in italics are the default behaviour.\
 For easier reading, only the file extensions are listed, even if the script is using their mime-types.\
 Fully supported file types:

-// TODO remove normal/insane from "behaviour" description and add speed.
+[//]: # (TODO, remove normal/insane from "behaviour" description and add global speed - instant/normal/insane)

 Extension|Dependencies|Behaviour|*Default*/insane&nbsp;speed
 :---:|:---:|---|:---: